Second order hydrodynamics based on effective kinetic theory and electromagnetic signals from QGP: Second order dissipative hydrodynamics based on quasiparticle model

 In this section, we present the formalism to estimate the second order relativistic viscous hydrodynamic equations within the EQPM description of QCD medium as derived in Ref.~\cite{Bhadury:2020ivo}.
 The EQPM maps the thermal QCD medium effects through temperature dependent effective fugacity parameters of constituent noninteracting quasiparticles.
 Within this model, the equilibrium momentum distribution functions of the quasiparticles are given by~\cite{Chandra:2009jjo},

-Here, $k \equiv (q,g)$ represent the quarks and gluons respectively and $z_k$ denote the effective fugacity parameter which captures the QCD medium interactions.
-The form of $z_g$ and $z_q$ is specified by considering the ($2+1$) flavor lattice QCD equation of state~\cite{Cheng:2007jq,Borsanyi:2013bia}.
+Here, $k \equiv (q,g)$ represent the quarks and gluons respectively and $z_q, z_g$ denote the effective quark, gluon fugacities which capture the QCD medium interactions.
+The model divides the hot QCD medium into two sectors : (i) the effective gluonic sector, which describes the contribution of gluonic action to the pressure as well as the contribution due to the internal fermion lines, (ii) the matter sector, which represents the interactions between quarks and antiquarks, along with their interactions with gluons.
+The form of $z_g$ and $z_q$ is determined by equating the expression for pressure obtained within EQPM with the lattice data (see Ref.~\cite{Chandra:2011en} for detailed discussion).
+Here, the ($2+1$) flavor lattice QCD equation of state~\cite{Cheng:2007jq,Borsanyi:2013bia} is considered.
 In Eq.~\eqref{QPM_f0}, $p_k^\mu = (E_k, \vec{p}_k)$ represent the particle four-momenta of quarks and gluons and $\beta = 1/T$ is the inverse of temperature.
 The quasiparticle momenta ($\tilde{p}_k^\mu$) and bare particle momenta ($p_k^\mu$) are related through the dispersion relation:

 where $\delta \omega_{g,q}$ denotes the modified part of the dispersion relation.
 From Eq.~\eqref{DIS_EQ}, the single particle energy of the quasiparticles is given by

 In order to obtain the viscous hydrodynamic equations, one need to quantify the dissipative corrections of the system.
 The non-equilibrium corrections to the phase space distribution functions are estimated by considering the effective Boltzmann equation within EQPM.
 The form of relativistic transport equation in RTA for the collision term is obtained as~\cite{Mitra:2018akk}